A2osX/A2osX/.Docs/Shell Developers Guide.md

 #### Variables

-The most simplistic form of set is **SET var = value** such as SET myVar = 6, where the shell will create a new variable called MyVar and in this case make it an Interger (32-bit) and set its value to 6.
+The most simplistic form of set is **SET var = value** such as SET myVar = 6, where the shell will create a new variable called MyVar and in this case make it an Integer (32-bit) and set its value to 6.

 As seen throughout this guide, scripts are very useful for automating many repetitive tasks.
 To get the most out of scripts, you are likely going to want input from the user or gather existing data stored in your file system and then use this to control program flow.
 To do this, you are likely going to want to use variables to store and process the data your script relies on.
 This section will provide you with the information you need to get the most out of your own, as well as system provided, variables.

 All variables have names, starting with xxx, can be any length, but longer is not better.
 They are case sensitive so AVAR, Avar, aVar, and avar are actually 4 different variables.
 There are only two kinds of variables internally, strings and integers.

 Variable overflow strings and ints
 Ints only no real num it just ignore